robegamesios/VRHapticGun/README.md

 # DIY VR Haptic Gun

+_**VR Haptic Gun is a VR gun controller that integrates haptic feedback to greatly enhance the immersive experience while playing VR shooting games.
+It replicates the recoil sensation of a gun when fired, and is powered by an ESP32 microcontroller that seamlessly communicates with VR games through a middleware.**_

 ![maxresdefault](https://github.com/robegamesios/VRHapticGun/assets/10041871/83191cce-b2a6-4577-97f7-fb1c271fc422)

 This repo contains the hardware list, arduino firmware, software and STL files I used to build a VR Haptic Gun.